pophilpo/leetr/README.md

 # Usage

-To use leetr, pass the URL of the LeetCode problem and the language of your choice (python/rust) to the tool.
-Note that the "description" part of the URL is mandatory as it is always present when opening the problem.
+To use leetr, pass the URL of the LeetCode problem or it's title and the language of your choice (python/rust) to the tool.

 ## Arguments
-  - d, --dir <directory>  Create a directory with custom name for the problem, otherwise uses problem name
+  - -d, --dir <directory>  Create a directory with custom name for the problem, otherwise uses problem name
-  - l, --lang <language>  Programming language used to setup the project [default: rust]
+  - -l, --lang <language>  Programming language used to setup the project [default: rust]
-  - h, --help             Print help
+  - -h, --help             Print help

 This command generates a Python 3 project with the following structure:
 - A `two_sum/README.md` file describing the problem.